nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Viewing help : `help`
 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`
+> Help is also shown if you enter an invalid command e.g. `abcd`

 #### Exiting the program : `exit`
 Exits Savvy Tasker.<br>